plan-net/appliance/README.md

 https://www.debian.org/releases/stretch/debian-installer/index.de.html

 Start the virtual machine and select the downloaded image for installation.
-During installation select
+During installation select the following when prompted

-* Guided Partition and use the entire disk.
+* Partitioning method: Guided - use the entire disk
-* Debian Desktop Environment with
-  * GNOME
-* Standard System Utilities
+* Partitioning scheme: All files in one partition
+* Write changes to disk: Yes
+* Scan another CD or DVD: No
+* HTTP proxy information: (leave this blank)
+* Software to install: 'Debian desktop environment', 'GNOME' and 'standard system utilities'
+* Device for boot loader installation: /dev/sda or similar

-Choose all default settings unless you know what you are doing.
-Select /dav/sda or similar for the GRUB loader.
+As a general rule, choose all default settings unless you know what you are doing.

-REMEMBER YOUR PASSWORDS!
-You need to remember the administration and your personal password.
+**REMEMBER YOUR PASSWORDS!** You need to remember the administration and your personal password.
 If you do not remember, then you will have to setup a fresh appliance.
 We cannot recover any lost or forgotten passwords!